TobiasRoth/BDAEcology/BDAEcology.md

 ## Model assumptions

 Every statistical model makes assumptions.
 We try to build models that reﬂect the data-generating process as realistically as possible.
 However, a model never is the truth.
 Yet, all inferences drawn from a model, such as estimates of effect size or derived quantities with credible intervals, are based on the assumption that the model is true.
-However, if a model captures the datagenerating process poorly, for example, because it misses important structures (predictors, interactions, polynomials), inferences drawn from the model are probably biased and results become unreliable.
+However, if a model captures the data generating process poorly, for example, because it misses important structures (predictors, interactions, polynomials), inferences drawn from the model are probably biased and results become unreliable.
 In a (hypothetical) model that captures all important structures of the data generating process, the stochastic part, the difference between the observation and the fitted value (the residuals), should only show random variation.
 Analyzing residuals is a very important part of the data analysis process.

 Residual analysis can be very exciting, because the residuals show what remains unexplained by the present model.
 Residuals can sometimes show surprising patterns and, thereby, provide deeper insight into the system.
 However, at this step of the analysis it is important not to forget the original research questions that motivated the study.
 Because these questions have been asked without knowledge of the data, they protect against data dredging.
 Of course, residual analysis may raise interesting new questions.
 Nonetheless, these new questions have emerged from patterns in the data, which might just be random, not systematic, patterns.
 The search for a model with good fit should be guided by thinking about the process that generated the data, not by trial and error (i.e., do not try all possible variable combinations until the residuals look good; that is data dredging).
 All changes done to the model should be scientifically justified.
 Usually, model complexity increases, rather than decreases, during the analysis.